The averaging of non-local Hamiltonian structures in Whitham's method: Some general properties of the non-local brackets.

-and $\delta^{(k)} (x-y)$ is the $k$-th derivative of the delta-function with respect to $x$.
+and $\, \delta^{(k)} (x-y)$ is the $k$-th derivative of the delta-function with respect to $x$.

-We assume here that the bracket (\ref{nonlocbr}) is written in the "irreducible" form, that is the number of terms in the second sum is the minimal possible and the sets ${\tilde S}^{i}_{(k)}$ and ${\tilde T}^{j}_{(k)}$ are both linearly independent.
-From the skew-symmetry of the bracket (\ref{nonlocbr}) it follows then that the sets of ${\tilde S}^{i}_{(k)}$ and ${\tilde T}^{j}_{(k)}$ coincide and it can be easily seen that the bracket (\ref{nonlocbr}) can be represented in the "canonical" form
+We assume here that the bracket (\ref{nonlocbr}) is written in the ``irreducible'' form, which means that the number of terms in the second sum is the minimal possible and the sets $\, \{ {\tilde {\bf S}}_{(k)} \} $ and $\, \{ {\tilde {\bf T}}_{(k)} \} $ represent two linearly independent sets of vector-functions of the variables $\, (\varphi, \varphi_{x}, \dots)$.
+From the skew-symmetry of the bracket (\ref{nonlocbr}) it follows then that the sets of $\, {\tilde {\bf S}}_{(k)}$ and $\, {\tilde {\bf T}}_{(k)}$ define actually the same linear space in the space of functions and it can be easily seen that the bracket (\ref{nonlocbr}) can be represented in the ``canonical'' form

-where $e_{k} = \pm 1$ .
+where $\, e_{k} = \pm 1$ .